basakmugdha/Python-Workout/README.md

-This repository contains my solutions to the excercises in the book Python Workout [Python Workout][https://www.manning.com/books/python-workout]
+This repository contains my solutions to the excercises in the book [Python Workout](https://www.manning.com/books/python-workout).